How to Ensure RFP Compliance

-Reading an RFP may seem like a no-brainer; however, it is one of the most vital steps in ensuring RFP compliance.
-Thoroughly read the RFP and every requirement carefully to be sure that you have a complete understanding of what the RFP is asking.
+Reading an RFP may seem like a no-brainer; however, it’s one of the most vital steps in ensuring RFP compliance.
+Thoroughly read the RFP and every requirement carefully.
+This way you’ll be sure to have a complete understanding of what it’s asking.
 It can be useful to write out some of the more important requirements so you can easily refer back to them later.

 Additionally, having multiple members of your team study the RFP requirements will decrease the chance of any confusion later on.
 This “study session” will allow you to delegate roles so team members know exactly which parts of the RFP they are responsible for completing.

 Having multiple reads of the RFP is also a way to verify that your company truly meets every requirement.
-For example, if your organization is new, but upon deeper reading of the RFP you notice that the client is looking for ten years of experience, that particular RFP may not be a good fit.
+For example, your organization may be new.
+Upon a deeper reading of the RFP, if you notice that the client seeks 10 years of experience, that particular RFP may not be a good fit.
 Details like this can be overlooked when a bid looks near-perfect at first glance, but will result in countless hours of wasted effort.

 RFP compliance requires multiple members of your team to guarantee success.
-On your team, you will likely have authors, technical writers, project managers, and more.
+On your team, you’ll likely have authors, technical writers, project managers and more.
 Each of these people will likely contribute to a different component of the response.
-It is important that every team member working on the RFP speaks to one another periodically to ensure all requirements are being met.
-Tools such as Slack, Uberconference, and Zoom are easy and effective ways to schedule and conduct meetings.
-Within your content, Google Drive enables members to comment, tag, and flag pieces of information for other contributors.
+It’s important that every team member working on the RFP speaks to one another periodically to ensure all requirements are being met.
+Tools such as Slack, Uberconference and Zoom are easy and effective ways to schedule and conduct meetings.
+Within your content, Google Drive enables members to comment, tag and flag pieces of information for other contributors.

 An easy way to dissect a large RFP is to create an RFP Compliance Matrix.
 By pulling each segment apart, it allows your team to screen and check each requirement for compliance with the RFP.
-By separating the qualifications in the Compliance Matrix, it is easy to keep track of who is responsible for which part of the response.
+By separating the qualifications in the Compliance Matrix, it’s easy to keep track of who’s responsible for which part of the response.
 This not only sets a schedule of tasks to be completed, but also creates accountability for every team member.

-As noted before, it is also important to plan multiple reads once the RFP is completed.
+As noted before, it’s also important to plan multiple reads once the RFP is completed.
 Having a fresh set of eyes read the entire RFP will help identify any odd wording or syntax errors.
 Looking at an RFP for an extended amount of time means that you may unknowingly gloss over blatant errors, which another reader can be quick to point out.
-Reviews by peers can also help verify that you have correctly labeled and organized the attachments for the proposal.
-Some RFPs require dozens of forms, spreadsheets, and waivers, and this can get very confusing — especially when deadlines are tight.
+Reviews by peers can also help verify that you’ve correctly labeled and organized the attachments for the proposal.
+Some RFPs require dozens of forms, spreadsheets and waivers, and this can get very confusing — especially when deadlines are tight.
 Having multiple reviews with different peers can weed out any errors or mistakes before submission.

 Ensuring RFP compliance takes lots of work!
-RFPs require a significant amount of time and resources that can be difficult to come by (and COVID-19 is definitely not helping that effort).
+RFPs require a significant amount of time and resources that can be difficult to come by (and Covid definitely doesn’t help that effort).
 At The Bid Lab, we believe that all companies should receive the support they need to remain competitive and complete stellar RFPs.
 Our top priority is your overall success, which starts with guiding you through the RFP process from start to finish and always being available to answer any questions.
-The end result is a strong, organized, and aesthetic proposal.
+The end result is a strong, organized and aesthetic proposal.
 To see what we can do to lift the burden of your RFP process, contact us or send us an email at firstname.lastname@example.org to get started.